BelWue/flowpipeline/CONFIGURATION.md

 The short version is:
-* `cidr` assumes the remote address is the one that has a match in the CSV file used by the `addcid` segment.
-Done for source and destination addres.
+* `cidr` assumes the remote address is the one that has a match in the CSV file used by the `addnetid` segment.
+Done for source and destination address.
+  Source is always preffered over destination.
 * `border` assumes all flows originate at the outside network border, i.e. on peering, exchange, or transit interfaces.
 Thus, any incoming flows originate at a remote address (source address), and any outgoing flows originate at a